craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 0. Test case and code: `mrNarrowTypesByBinaryExpresionAssign` assumed lhs is statement level, and sets inCondition to false, but it should be inherited.
 E.g., `let x = (y=z)`)

-0. _fixme-whileLoop-0007 last array in loop not getting flowed properly

 0. `SyntaxKind.ContinueStatement`,`BreakStatement`: test cases with label targets, block break. -- Break targets not yet tested/
 0.  `Do` loop
 0.  `For`,`ForOf`,`ForIn` loops